rayzr522/Dark-Forest-Tower-Defense/README.md

 The easiest way to install this is to simply grab the latest JAR file off of the [releases page](https://github.com/Rayzr522/Dark-Forest-Tower-Defense/releases).
 Once you have that, it's as simple as double-clicking it.

-If you want to compile from the source code, you'll need to locally install my 2014 game library [Stone Age Game Library](https://github.com/Rayzr522/SAGL).
-Once you've done that, you can compile *Dark Forest Tower Defense* like so:
+If you want to compile from the source code, just run the following commands:

 ```bash
 $ git clone https://github.com/Rayzr522/Dark-Forest-Tower-Defense.git